jbennett-liquibase/Webinar_Liquibasics_Apr2025/README.md

     *Safe to close browser window but leave command prompt/terminal open*
 # 📋 Demo Steps

-1. Command.Terminal Prompt<br>
+1. Command/Terminal Prompt<br>
-    Open a new command prompt/terminal and change to the folder were the repository was cloned.
+    Open a new command prompt/terminal window and change to the folder were the repository was cloned.
 1. Status Command<br>
-    The status command allows us to view pending changes.
+    The status command allows us to view pending database changes.
     ```
     liquibase status
     ```